JoeyMckenzie/joeymckenzie.tech/src/content/blog/serverless-rust-with-shuttle.md

 DEBUG hyper::proto::h1::io: flushed 121 bytes
 ```

+## Wrapping up

 And that's a wrap!
 We've got Rust running out in the wild in the form of a serverless function and I couldn't be happier.
 There's quite a bit of cleanup we could do, for instance handling cases where the repository doesn't exist, but I'll leave that as an exercise for the reader.

+All the source code for this function can be on my GitHub [here](https://github.com/JoeyMckenzie/joey-mckenzie-tech).

 Until next, friends!